Do biological molecular machines act as Maxwell's demons?: Discussion: Procesing of free energy versus processing of organization

-are fulfilled for the perfect free energy processing and loss, respectively.
-All the components of work $W_1$, $W_2$, and $W_0$ and dissipation $D$, and $D_0$ are functions of the process.
-In the perfect machine, the output flux is tightly coupled to the input flux, $J_2 = nJ_1$, and the output work is maximum.
-Dissipation $D$ tends to zero when the perfect stationary machine works infinitely slow, $J_1 \to 0$, but then its input and output powers also drop to zero.
-Loss in the free energy processing means that no work on environment is performed despite the forced energy dissipation.
-Eq.~(\ref{flsuba}) indicates that it occurs simultaneously with the information loss.
+are fulfilled for the perfect free energy processing and losses, respectively.
+For the stationary processes, the free energies $F$ and $F_0$ remain constant, $\Delta F = \Delta F_0 = 0$.
+All the components of work $W_1$, $W_2$, and $W_0$, dissipation $D$ and $D_0$, and information $I_0$ are functions of the process.
+The individual components of Eqs. (\ref{eq16}) and (\ref{eq17}), which have been considered in our study, are specified in Fig.~\ref{fig01} and in the text.
+The free energy $F$ is proportional to $X_1$, and the free energy losses $F_0$ to $X_2-nX_1$.
+In the perfect machine, the output flux is tightly coupled to the input flux, $J_2=nJ_1$, and the output work is maximum.
+Dissipation $D$ tends to zero when the perfect stationary machine works infinitely slowly, $J_1 \to 0$, but, then, its input and output powers also drop to zero.
+Loss in the free energy processing means that no work on the environment is performed despite the forced energy dissipation.
+We have proven that loss of information $I_0$ occurs in any case of the free energy transduction.
+In the biological molecular machines also the dissipation $D_0$ is positive.
+However, this must not be the case of other molecular machines and then, the loss $W_0$ changes into the profit.